errbufferoverfl/garden.errbufferoverfl.me/content/books/ghost-work.md

 Companies rely on an assembly line of workers to satisfy customers **who have grown to expect responses to their requests within seconds**.

-Elon Musk, Stephen Hawking and Larry Page are people who have expressed panic about AI or have revealed in a time "before AI" when people "controlled their destiny".
+Elon Musk, Stephen Hawking and Larry Page are people who have expressed panic about Ai or have revealed in a time "before Ai" when people "controlled their destiny".
 But one must ask if humans especially humans who live in states that have dismantled welfare were ever really in control of their destiny or if this notion of destiny is just something reserved for the people who have time and money to pursue "destiny".

 Foxconn, who make iPhones apparently replaced 60,000 humans with robots in 2016.[^4]